-- 1. Place all lunch account checks/cash in the designated area upon arrival to school. - 2.
-Deposit litter in the garbage cans provided. - 3.
-Return all trays and utensils to the dishwashing area. - 4.
-Leave the table and floor around the area in a clean condition for others. - 5.
-Cafeteria lines will move with order and efficiency if all students have their ID card ready at the cash register and are patient and polite while waiting their turn. - 6.
+- 1. Deposit all lunch litter in the garbage cans provided. - 2.
+Return all trays and utensils to the dishwashing area. - 3.
+Leave the table and floor around the area in a clean condition for others. - 4.
+Cafeteria lines will move with order and efficiency if all students have their lunch card with them and are patient and polite while waiting their turn. - 5.
 Be considerate of others.